 What is your plan for evaluating options?

 As you narrow down the list of solutions you’re interested in, come up with a common set of questions to ask potential vendors.
-And as you’re evaluating technologies, don’t overlook the hidden costs like lengthy implementations or added technical support if a solution is difficult to use.
+And as you’re evaluating technologies, don’t overlook the hidden costs, such as lengthy implementations or added technical support if a solution is difficult to use.

-Lastly, remember, any sales enablement technology you implement will only be successful if your leadership teams are onboard and your employees have incentive to use the solution.
-This means involving them in the decision making process and having a strong roll-out plan.
+Lastly, remember that any sales enablement solutions you implement will only be successful if your leadership teams are on board and your employees have an incentive to use the solution.
+This means involving the whole team in the decision making process and having a strong roll-out plan.
 After launching a new tool, measure the adoption (i.e. how many people are accessing the tool) to determine if it’s being used as well as it could be.

 Harness The Power Of Knowledge Sharing With Digital Transformation